Disease/ Disorder

 Physical examination

 Physical examination should include a general exam and an exam specific to SCI.
-A general physical exam for the respiratory tract (especially in patients with tetraplegia or high paraplegia), abdominal examination, skin to rule out pressure injury, and cranial nerves should be included.
+A general physical exam for the respiratory tract (especially in patients with tetraplegia or high paraplegia), abdomen, skin to rule out pressure injury, and cranial nerves should be included.
 A physical exam specific to SCI is important in determining the level and extent of injury to the upper motor neurons.
 The exam involves testing all dermatomal levels from C2-S5 using both light touch and pinprick sensation, key muscle groups from C5-T1 and L2-S1, as defined by the American Spinal Injury Association (ASIA), and reflexes (bulbocavernosus, abdominal, deep tendon, and Babinski).
-Neurologic level of injury should be determined, as outlined by the International Standards for Neurological Classification of Spinal Cord Injury (ISNCSCI) published by ASIA.
+Neurologic level of injury should be determined as outlined by the International Standards for Neurological Classification of Spinal Cord Injury (ISNCSCI) published by ASIA.

 Functional assessment